fatimafadili/detection/README.md

   - Ensure your webcam is functional.
   - Close any application using the webcam to avoid conflicts.
 - **While Running**:
-  - The interface will show real-time tracking of EAR and MAR values.
+  - The interface will show real-time tracking of fatigue and smoking.
   - Alerts and indicators will activate based on user behavior.

 ---